|

 I recently had the pleasure to hear Julia Butterfly Hill speak to a capacity crowd at College of Marin.
 Julia was the 25 year old woman who sat in a thousand year old redwood in Northern California that she named Luna for 738 days to protest the clear-cutting of old-growth forests.
 She recounted her story to demystify all the romantic media portrayals about her.
 She insisted on defining herself as an ordinary person who heeded the passion in her and rose to the challenge of using that feeling to commit to action.
 After a near-fatal car crash and 10 months in rehabilitation turned her life upside down, she embarked on her search for purpose.
 She used her personal crisis as a quest for meaning that ultimately led her to the redwoods.

+For me, what is extraordinary about Julia is not that she went through the ordeal of sitting in Luna, but that, at such a young age, has committed herself to a life of service supported and strengthened by the daily practice of prayer.
+Luna taught her to ground herself in love, to sink her roots into the ground and the shared body of life so she could withstand the winds of turbulence inside and outside of herself.
+As long as she remembers the purpose she is serving, she said she can tolerate the daily challenge of being considered weird by the larger culture.
+Grounding herself in love, she reminded us, is a highly disciplined act.
+It is much easier to withdraw, hate, or go back to sleep.
 So, how can I heed her message?
 How can I awaken to my own “hero” rather than project that onto someone else and let myself off the hook?
 How can I as an American, who is gifted with so much privilege, honor the abundance of the planet by taking more responsibility for my habits of use?
 The work we do on ourselves is for the benefit of all sentient beings.
 The investigation of the body and the psyche can help liberate the energy I need to do my work in the world.
 And I must remember to serve a larger vision and not just utilize these opportunities merely for my own personal comfort or narcissistic fulfillment.
 Certainly, we all need a refuge, a personal shelter, to restore ourselves.
 We all need comfort and nurturing.
 But can I remember the larger circle in my experience?
+A free body cannot be controlled by political orthodoxy.
+A free body derives its pleasure and sustenance from Nature, God and other human beings.
+A free body is not bound to the materialist, consumer-driven illusion of satisfaction.
+A free body has consciously re-formed itself to be engaged with life now rather than replicate its conditioning and continue to live in the past.
+A free body is informed by the fluid movement of love.
+But a free body is only one step in the larger liberation of our human spirit.

 Everyone talks about being stressed out these days.
 Are we stressed, or actually just blessed with an overabundance of energy seeking soul fulfillment and connection?
 How can I nurture the life-force within my body as well as protect the life-force of the planet as a daily practice?
 And how are these daily practices informed and strengthened by prayer, in any form, individually and in groups?
 I thank Julia for inspiring me with her story, and initiating my own questions and actions in response.